-Learning outcomes are an articulation of what a participant will learn during a course or program.
-These measurable statements define the skills and knowledge a learner will acquire and be able to demonstrate by the end of the learning process.
+Learning outcomes are what a participant will learn in a course, piece of elearning content or a training programme.
+These measurable statements define what a learner will know and be able to do by the end of the learning process.
+Using precise language is key to communicating clear, measurable expectations to learners about what they will achieve.

-Clear, understandable, and actionable learning examples are the foundation to creating and marketing any learning activity.
-They give potential participants a good idea of what to expect from the course or program and are critical to the backwards course design method, as they guide instructors and content creators in creating a learning experience based on the desired outcome for the participant.
+Clear, understandable and actionable learning outcomes are the foundation of any learning activity because they give potential participants an idea of what to expect from the course or programme and are critical to the backwards course design method as they guide trainers and content creators in creating a learning experience based on the desired outcome for the participant.

-In this article, we’ll define a learning outcome, analyse the different types of learning outcomes, their benefits, and provide examples of measurable learning outcomes.
+In this article we’ll define a learning outcome, look at the different types of learning outcomes, their benefits and provide examples of measurable learning outcomes.

-The first step in understanding how to implement and reap the benefits of learning outcomes is to comprehensively understand what they are.
+The first step to implementing and getting the benefits of learning outcomes is to fully understand what they are.

 Types of Learning Outcomes

-There are multiple types of learning outcomes that suit different types of courses.
-To help clarify which type of learning outcomes are best suited to different learning objectives, we’ve broken down the three most common types.
+There are multiple types of outcomes for different types of courses.
+Different modules within a programme may require different types of outcomes to address their unique learning objectives and align to the overall educational goals.
+We’ve broken down the three most common types.

-Most commonly associated with academic learning, knowledge-based learning outcomes identify the knowledge a learner needs to acquire.
+Most commonly associated with academic learning, knowledge outcomes identify the knowledge a learner needs to acquire.

 - Participants will have an understanding of core principles in psychology.